|previous : next|

 - Hypothetical set functions: Functions that check for the position of a hypothetical value inside of an ordered set.
 These include RANK, DENSE_RANK, PERCENT_RANK, CUME_DIST.

-- Inverse distribution functions: Functions calculating a percentile over an ordered set, including PERCENTILE_CONT, PERCENTILE_DISC.
+- Inverse distribution functions: Functions calculating a percentile over an ordered set, including PERCENTILE_CONT, PERCENTILE_DISC, or MODE.

 LISTAGG, which is inconsistently using the